Monthly Travel Indicators Summary - December 2024

 Forecast (updated February, June & October)

-- Domestic visitor spending in California for 2024 is forecast to be flat with 2023 spending due to normalizing leisure travel demand and increasing rates of outbound travel.
+- Domestic visitor spending in California for 2024 is expected to remain steady compared to 2023, as leisure travel demand stabilizes, and outbound travel continues to rise.

 - According to the Tourism Economics October forecast prepared for Visit California, the state is forecast to earn $155.2 billion in travel spending in 2024, 3% higher than 2023.

-- Domestic leisure spending is forecast to be $128 billion, flat relative to 2023.
+- Domestic leisure spending is forecast to be $128 billion, remaining similar to 2023.
 Domestic business spending, however, is expected to grow by 1%.

 Macroeconomic

-- Inflation ticked up slightly in October to 2.6%.
-The national average retail price for a gallon of gas was $3.26 (vs. $3.34 the previous month).
-The California equivalent price was $4.51 (compared to $4.57 the previous month).
+- Inflation ticked up 2.9% in December marking three straight months of slight increases.
+The national average retail price for a gallon of gas was $3.14 (vs. $3.18 the previous month).
+The California equivalent price was $4.24 (compared to $4.36 the previous month).

-- The University of Michigan tracked U.S. consumer sentiment on the economy to 68.9, on par with the measurement in September.
+- The University of Michigan tracked U.S. consumer sentiment index on the economy to 74, up from the 71.8 measurement in November.

 Consumer Sentiment

-- Consumer tracking from Future Partners showed that the cost of travel continues to be a top barrier/deterrent to travel with a third (33%) of U.S. travelers saying travel is too expensive right now.
-Measures for both the U.S. and California have declined slightly.
+- Consumer tracking from Future Partners showed that the cost of travel continues to be a top barrier/deterrent to travel in the past 6 months with a third (33%) of U.S. travelers saying travel is too expensive right now.
+California residents were slightly more likely to cite travel costs, and notably gas prices, as barriers to travel compared to the U.S. overall.

-- A third of American travelers (33%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 41%.
-They were more confident about their future economic situation (48% of the U.S. and 52% of California residents expect more positive).
+- Just under a third of American travelers (32%) felt optimistic about their current financial situation relative to a year ago (California residents were more optimistic at 39%).
+Travelers were more confident about their future economic situation (49% of the U.S. and 53% of California residents expect more positive).

-- American travelers were excited about future travel, with 87% of U.S. travelers (and 91% of California residents) saying they were excited about leisure travel in the next 12 months.
-The figured declined slightly from prior month.
+- American travelers were excited about future travel, with 89% of U.S. travelers (and 92% of California residents) saying they were excited about leisure travel in the next 12 months.

-- Four out of ten American travelers (41%) and more than half of California travelers (53%) said they were considering international leisure travel in the next 12 months.
-The U.S. measure reached a peak high in October.
+- Forty-two percent of American travelers and more than half of California travelers (52%) said they were considering international leisure travel in the next 12 months.

 Lodging

-- Hotel room demand in the state for the month grew 1% year over year.
-Looking at the year-to-date figures, room demand for the state was flat year over year and down 7% from 2019 through October.
+- Hotel room demand in the state for December grew 1% year over year.
+Looking at the year-to-date figures, room demand for the state ended the year up 1%.

-- Group room demand in the state declined 5% relative to October 2023.
-Gold Country and San Diego were the only two tourism regions to record an increase in demand for the month.
+- Group room demand in the state declined 3% relative to December 2023.
+However, the Deserts region recorded 37% growth in demand for the month.
+For the year, Group demand increased 1% in 2024.

-- The occupancy rate for short-term vacation rentals in the state was 53%, flat year over year, but the ADR was up 11%, driving an 11% increase in RevPAR year over year.
+- For December. the occupancy rate for short-term vacation rentals in the state was 51%, -3% year over year and ADR was up 4%, leading to a 1% increase in RevPAR year over year.

 Airlift

-- Seventy-six million passengers were screened nationally at TSA checkpoints for the month (+1% YOY).
-Nearly 10 million travelers were screened at California airports (+1% YOY).
+- Seventy-seven million passengers were screened nationally at TSA checkpoints for the month (+7% YOY).
+Eight million travelers were screened at California airports (-13% YOY).

 Executive Summary International